vegaprotocol/vega/visor/visor-config.md

 ## *AutoInstallConfig*
-Allows you to define the assets that should be automatically downloaded from GitHub for a specific release.
+Allows you to define if assets should be automatically downloaded and installed.
+If enabled the GitHub details for the asset are given for a specific release.

 ### Fields